Meth Lab Cleanup

 Coming into contact with these harmful substances can cause an individual to become instantly sick, causing headaches, nausea, vomiting, and even death.
 Additionally, the drug substances can cause chemical burns if they come into contact with bare skin.
 Proper PPE is ALWAYS required to remove contaminated materials from a drug house.

 The lingering effects of the hazardous waste can last for months to even years after the drug lab has been removed.
 Without proper meth lab remediation, the home can cause harmful side effects to anyone within the home, including children and pets.
-Calling Rock Environmental in Rochester, NY, is your only choice when it comes to meth lab cleanup!
+Calling Rock Environmental is your only choice when it comes to meth lab cleanup!

-The Full Meth Lab Cleanup Process by Rock Environmental
+Expert Full Meth Lab Cleanup Process

 The professionally trained crew at Rock Environmental has compiled a step-by-step process to remediate any space used as a drug lab safely.